 In Arizona you can walk through pine forests, a forest of Saguaro cactus, or tropical palm trees.
 See succulents, aloe, and desert wildflowers and tropical flowers like the Hibiscus.

 - Desert Botanical Garden

 - Tucson Botanical Gardens

 - Boyce Thompson Arboretum

 Desert Botanical Garden

-The Desert Botanical Garden is in a beautiful setting.
-Centrally located in Phoenix against the Papago Buttes.
+The most popular and well-known garden in Arizona is the Desert Botanical Garden.
+The Desert Botanical Garden is centrally located in Phoenix against the Papago Buttes.
 The botanical gardens is a true gem in Phoenix.
 You can learn a lot about desert life and gardening here.

 Sahuaro Ranch Rose Garden

 Glendale’s historic Sahuaro Ranch has a beautiful rose garden.
 In addition to viewing the gardens you can tour a few historic buildings.